My brother Stephen just started his first job. Being a recent college grad, he doesn’t have a huge budget for furniture.

 8. Put on the new hardware

-I love the new silver hardware, you can see similar options here.
+I love the new silver hardware.

 I, of course, love styling a piece after I finish it.
 Pieces always look a bit better with some decor.
 My brother may or may not have cleared this stuff off the dresser already, but hey, I got some good pictures first!